Back

 How to Enable Accessibility Features

-1. Select the appropriate organizational unit.
-Scroll down to learn more about using organizational units to limit availability.
+1. Select the appropriate organizational unit, remembering to limit availability.
+Scroll down to learn more about using organizational units.

 2. Go to Devices > Chrome > Settings > Device Settings.